julianxhokaxhiu/sublime-projecttreetemplater/README.md

         css/style.css:path/to/tpl.css

+* *NEW!* You can now use URLs (http or https) to download resources (even in templates or in single files).
+Just put your URL after the <code>:</code> charater.
+An example of use would be:

+        js/jquery-2.0.3.min.js:http://code.jquery.com/jquery-2.0.3.min.js

 ### And remember!

 If you place a <code>/</code> character at the beginning of any path (template or not), the path will be *always* considered RELATIVE to the project file.